 With a building designed to resemble rustic Mexican architecture, La Casa de Samuel in Little Village feels authentic.
-It’s family owned and operated, features handmade tortillas and exotic Mexican dishes, and even has live music on Sundays.
-A lot of first-timers mistake the service for being slow, but locals will tell you that’s just because La Casa de Samuel is all about providing a relaxing experience with good food and a comfortable atmosphere.
+It’s family-owned and operated, features handmade tortillas and exotic Mexican dishes, and even has live music on Sundays.
+A lot of first-timers mistake the service for being slow, but locals will tell you that’s just because La Casa de Samuel is all about providing a relaxing experience with good Chicago food and a comfortable atmosphere.
 So kick back with a Michelada and truly savor your food!
 Not sure what to get?
 La Salsa de Molcajete, Cabrito Estilo Monterrey, and Cordonizes en Salsa Verde come highly recommended!

 Music Box Theatre

-Music Box Theatre in Wrigleyville has an old-timey cinema feel with its creaky but comfortable seats, its stage in front of the screen, and its Art Nouveau-styled interior.
+Music Box Theatre in Wrigleyville has an old-timey cinema feel with its creaky but comfortable seats, its stage in front of the screen, and an Art Nouveau-style interior.
 And while everything in the world of film and movie theaters has changed dramatically since its opening in 1929, Music Box Theatre still keeps the glamour of “going to the movies” alive.
 It helps that it’s one of the few movie theaters in Chicago that uses real butter on popcorn!
 You can catch everything from foreign films and documentaries to Oscar-nominated movies and cult classics like The Rocky Horror Picture Show.
 Also, be sure to join the theater for its annual Christmas Sing-A-Long & Double Feature!

 Streeter’s Tavern in Near North Side, just down the street from the intersection of Chicago Avenue and Michigan Avenue, is the perfect place to stop after a long day of exploring the Magnificent Mile.
 This Chicago dive bar has an excellent outdoor patio, a great selection of craft beers on tap, indoor games like pool and giant Jenga, and a menu full of greasy bar favorites like burgers, wings, and rings (from neighboring Downtown Dogs)!
 As for clientele, it’s a unique mix of college students, downtown execs, and blue-collar workers.
-The drinks are cheap, and the servers are extremely friendly, which is why locals love coming to Streeter’s.
+The drinks are cheap and the servers are extremely friendly, which is why locals love coming to Streeter’s.

 Locally-designed, handcrafted clothing and accessories are what you’ll find at Squasht Boutique in Ukrainian Village.
-Lesley Timpe, independent designer and owner of Squasht Boutique, offers a great variety to her clientele with each seasonal collection from her in-house brand, as well as the collections from other Chicago designers.
+Lesley Timpe, the independent designer and owner of Squasht Boutique, offers a great variety to her clientele with each seasonal collection from her in-house brand, as well as the collections from other Chicago designers.
 From vintage-modern dresses and handmade hats to sophisticated European-influenced tops and bottoms, it’s easy to find something that fits your personal style.
 Most of the items in the shop are under $150 as well, which is a good bargain for Chicago shoppers on a budget!

 Tufano’s Vernon Park Tap